dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 to perform a top-down traversal of the AST, namely using Uniplate's `descendBi` on the top level with a function that has a case where the optimisation can be applied and a general case, which uses `descend` with the function itself to continue the recursion.
-Using `descendBi` allows to apply the optimisation the top level instead of skipping the top level and recursing down directly.
+Using `descendBi` allows to apply the optimisation on the top level instead of skipping the top level and recursing down directly.
 We direct the reader to the Uniplate documentation for some related details.

 In the implementation above we look for a $bind$ expression which has $return$